zhenshan-bing/Indirect-and-Direct-Training-of-Spiking-Neural-Networks-for-End-to-End-Control-of-a-Lane-Keeping-Veh/README.md

 # Training Neural Networks for Event-Based End-to-End Robot Control

-This repository contains the code of my Master's thesis "[Training Neural Networks for Event-Based End-to-End Robot Control](TrainingNeuralNetworksForEventBasedEndToEndRobotControl_ClausMeschede.pdf)":

 - **Controller:** Contains the controller code as well as Matplotlib plots.
 - **V-REP Scenarios:** The V-REP scene files for 3 different lane following scenarios as well as the Lua script handling the communication between robot and controller via ROS can be found here.